arnavk377/FirstFastPage/_posts/2022-09-15-Focus-and-Habits.md

 Goals I have:
 - Sleep by 11:00 everyday
+- Practice my instrument for at least 30 minutes each day
+- Work on college applications for at least 30 minutes each day
 - Minimize homework on the weekend(less specific)

 Goals can help us feel more organized, even we have a lot on our plate.
 This will help reduce stress levels in us.
-Especially with college application season, I think creating a list of small and specific goals related to application will allow me to be less stressed, feel more in control, and be happier.
+Especially with college application season, I think creating a list of small and specific goals related to applications will allow me to be less stressed, feel more in control, and be happier.